Latest update 29th May 2020: New information on property allocations and bidding.

 What are we doing?

-Following the Government’s stringent advice on social distancing we closed our Customer Service Hubs last week and YHN House closed to the public this week.
+Following the Government’s stringent advice on social distancing we have closed our Customer Service Hubs and YHN House.
 We have also taken the decision to deliver only emergency repairs, which is also in line with Government advice.

 We have set up a special project group who are working around the clock to monitor and react to the latest news and we will continue to follow all guidance about how we can deal with the impact the outbreak is having on our customers and staff.